Three arrested after Kingsland aggravated robbery, police shot at

 Three men have been arrested after an aggravated robbery in the Auckland suburb of Kingsland early this morning.

-Police were called to Great North Road about 4am following a report of two men having entered a commercial premises armed with firearms.
+Police were called to Great North Road about 4am after a report of two men having entered a commercial premises armed with firearms.

 The pair threatened staff and made off with money, fleeing the scene in a Silver Mitsubishi Airtrek, which was later recovered a short distance from the premises.